urbinaalex17/jitsi-meet-aws-ecs/README.es.md

 Configurar las reglas del listener HTTP de la siguiente forma:

-1 - If Path is /colibri/* then, forward to target jitsi-api 2 - If Request otherwise not routed then, forward to jitsi-https
+1 - If Path is /colibri/* then, forward to target jitsi-api.
+2 - If Request otherwise not routed then, forward to jitsi-https